Left hand technique

 Advice #2: extremely important, the relaxation of your hand: before starting your daily practice, stretch both hands with a smiling soft ball, like this one.

-Advice #3: always start your exercises at a slow tempo (usually between 60 and 80bpm), so that you can increase gradually, still focusing on keeping a good hand posture.
+Advice #3: always check the fingerings on your instrument out of tempo first, and once you feel confident, start your exercises at a slow tempo (usually between 60 and 80 bpm), and increase gradually, still focusing on keeping a good hand posture.

 Bonus tip exercise: this one is a very simple exercise that puts into practice the previous advices.
 I want to share it with you because I found to be really effective among students that want to improve their left hand technique.
 Starting from the third fret of the E string, use index and pinky to play respectively G and Bb.
 When lowering the pinky to play the Bb, bring down the middle and ring fingers as well.
 Follow the same procedure for the rest of the exercise, and remember that the whole point is to have a left hand well positioned and closer to the fretboard, in order to develop a better technique, and don't strain your hand with strange as well incorrect positions.